 Do you want your tax dollars spent on Frankenstein experiments that create hybrids of humans and other animals?
 HELL NO.

-Ruthless animal experimenters from the U.S., China and Spain recently created monkey-human hybrids (aka “chimeras”) in which human stem cells were injected into monkey embryos, which survived for as long as 19 days.
+Ruthless white coats from the U.S., China and Spain recently created monkey-human hybrids (aka “chimeras”) in which human stem cells were injected into monkey embryos, which survived for as long as 19 days.
 Other disturbing hybrid experiments have merged cells from pigs and humans, cows and humans and rats and mice.

 Vivisectors want to ramp up these sickening and wasteful studies and even attempt to bring these hybrid embryos to full term to see what happens.

 We shouldn’t need to clarify in law that creating animal-human hybrids is ethically unthinkable, but sadly not all of my colleagues agree.
 Currently NIH does not do this research.
 It should be kept that way.

 — Sen. James Lankford (@SenatorLankford) May 27, 2021

 Man-monkey hybrid sparks fears of ‘Frankenstein’ creatures https://t.co/Fef1TplcZb

 — The Washington Times (@WashTimes) June 2, 2021

 Since 2015, the National Institutes of Health (NIH) has rightfully defunded human-animal hybrid experiments on account of “ethical issues” and “animal welfare concerns.”
 Now, it appears that the NIH may lift its funding ban, and our friends in Congress are taking action to stop that from happening.